wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     ```

     There are 3 attack vectors in these requests: [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal).
-2. Open the Wallarm Console → **Blacklist** and check that IP address from which the requests were originated is blocked for 1 hour.
+2. Open the Wallarm Console → **IP lists** → **Blacklist** and check that IP address from which the requests were originated is blocked for 1 hour.
 3. Open the section **Events** and check that requests are displayed in the list as the [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.

     ![!Three attack vectors in UI](../../images/user-guides/triggers/test-3-attack-vectors-events.png)